devendrasaho0808-design/delta-demo/README.md

 # delta-demo
-this is a Demo for Git &amp; GitHub class
+this is a Demo for Git &amp; GitHub class.